Running Your Club

 Cricket Australia, in partnership with State and Territory Associations, is committed to developing quality facilities that provide a welcoming environment for all participants, officials, volunteers and spectators.
-The ACIF will contribute more than $4.3 million in 2020/21 into community facility projects, representing Cricket’s continued commitment to infrastructure funding.
+The ACIF will contribute up to $5.6 million in 2021/22 into community facility projects, representing Cricket’s continued commitment to infrastructure funding.

-This investment has been bolstered by the commitment of additional funding to the ACIF via the Grassroots Cricket Fund of up to $1 million.
+This investment has been bolstered by the commitment of additional funding to the ACIF via the Grassroots Cricket Fund of $1 million for 2021/22.
 The Grassroots Cricket Fund is a partnership between the Australian Cricketers' Association and Cricket Australia, with the funding being contributed by Australian cricketers to support cricket in local communities.

 The ACIF is open to all clubs, associations, schools, councils and cricket facility managers, acknowledging the important role that these partners play in providing facilities for community cricket across Australia.